 Proposals not Included in the Proxy Statement.
 In addition, our articles of incorporation establish an advance notice procedure with regard to certain matters, including shareholder proposals not intended to be included in the Company's proxy materials mailed to shareholders, to be brought before an annual meeting of shareholders.
 In general, notice must be received by our Corporate Secretary not less than 35 days nor more than 50 days prior to the annual meeting and must contain specified information concerning the matters to be brought before such meeting and concerning the shareholder proposing such matters.
-Therefore, such a proposal must be received by our Corporate Secretary between March 28, 2005 and April 12, 2005 to be presented at the Company's 2005 Annual Meeting of Shareholders and between March 27, 2006 and April 11, 2006 to be presented at the Company's 2006 Annual Meeting of Shareholders, the dates for submission of proposals to be presented at the Company's 2006 Annual Meeting of Shareholders, the dates for submission of proposals to be presented at the Company's 2006 Annual Meeting of Shareholders will be between February 15, 2006 and March 17, 2006.
-A copy of the relevant provisions of our articles of incorporation is available from our Corporate Secretary.
+Therefore, such a proposal must be received by our Corporate Secretary between March 28, 2005 and April 12, 2005 to be presented at the Company's 2005 Annual Meeting of Shareholders and between March 27, 2006 and April 11, 2006 to be presented at the Company's 2005 Annual Meeting of Shareholders, the dates for submission of proposals to be presented at the Company's 2006 Annual Meeting of Shareholders, the dates for submission of proposals to be presented at the Company's 2006 Annual Meeting of Shareholders, the dates for submission of our articles of incorporation is available from our Corporate Secretary.